Update – January 5th 2021

 If you are concerned about any symptoms you may be experiencing, you should visit the NHS 111 website for advice: https://111.nhs.uk/covid-19

-Due to the new government advice we will not be accepting any visitors to The Grange and The Court, unless they are a part of a resident’s support bubble (limited to 1 person) or are delivering essential care.
+Due to the new government National Lockdown restrictions and guidelines we will not be accepting any visitors to The Grange and The Court, unless they are a part of a resident’s support bubble (limited to 1 person) or are delivering essential care.
 This is to maintain necessary infection control measures during the current COVID-19 pandemic and beyond.
 We will still ensure that vital medical visits are made.
 We will be monitoring this situation closely and will keep you updated via this page and our social media sites.

 New measures may affect services at The Grange and The Court.
 Please contact Reception on 01772 678 700 for more details.
 This section will be updated shortly.

 We understand that moving home at this time may bring a number of anxieties and concerns, so this information explains the measures we have put in place to ensure the safety of all parties during the Covid-19 pandemic.